Saint Luke’s Parish’s governing body is the Vestry, which includes both elected and ex-officio members.

 Lillian Raben and her husband Matt joined Saint Luke’s in 2014, shortly after moving to Darien.
 Their children, Eliza (8) and Thomas (5), were baptized at Saint Luke’s.
 Lillian grew up attending an Episcopalian church in Georgia and now teaches children’s Church School.
 She also serves as a vice chair of the PTO at Hindley Elementary School.
 Lillian holds a Bachelor of Arts degree from Sewanee University and a JD from Stanford University.
 She practiced law and managed associate training programs at Cleary Gottlieb Steen & Hamilton LLP until 2014.
 Before law school, Lillian held research and project management positions with the Carnegie Endowment for International Peace, the Council on Foreign Relations, and the International Crisis Group.

-For close to 20 years, Saint Luke’s has been the spiritual home for Liz Bacon, her husband Ned Lewis and their family.
-Liz taught Sunday school, is currently a member of the Altar Guild and a Community Supper regular.
-Ned, an attorney, is in formation for the Deaconate in the Episcopalian Church of CT.
+For more than 20 years, Saint Luke’s has been the spiritual home base for Liz Bacon, her husband Ned Lewis and their family.
+Liz taught Sunday school, is currently a member of the Vestry, Altar Guild and the Recruitment Committee.
+Ned, an attorney, is also an Episcopal Deacon.
 Their daughters Kate and Caroline Lewis grew up at Saint Luke’s and participated fully in everything from Junior Vestry to the choir to EYC.
 Liz has a strong commitment to the Darien community, she is past president of the League of Women Voters, a longtime member of the RTM and serves on a variety of town committees.
-After a career at News Corp as a senior publishing executive, including Managing Editor of TV Guide, Liz most recently has led a number of Berkshire Hathaway real estate offices in Fairfield County.
+After a career at News Corp as a senior publishing executive, including Managing Editor of TV Guide magazine, Liz now is a real estate salesperson at Halstead in Darien.

 Music and Worship